 Past President, Arizona Association of Chiropractic

-Click here for access to over 25 interviews and articles about Ginny.
+Click here for access to more than 40 interviews and articles about Ginny.

 In 2001, Ginny retired from a career in international security to focus on resolving emerging medical issues.
 As the years passed she discovered that traditional allopathic medical treatments had not been effective in addressing her compounding symptoms.
 More than a decade later these were identified as a combination of Lyme, PTSD and various rheumatoid conditions.
 In her desire to regain her health and recover from the toxic effects of various prescription medications, which at one time had caused her heart and lungs to stop working, she eagerly pursued alternative therapies and healing.
 She researched a variety of alternative healing modalities and traveled extensively to receive healing from many "masters."